header-banner-risotto.jpg

 History Brief: Renaissance Rice

-Some may be interested in why Italy grew to become the most prominent rice producer in Europe.
+Some may be interested in why Italy became the most prominent rice producer in Europe.
 The first answer is that it has been cultivating rice for a long time.
 Lombardy, Piedmont, and Veneto—the Italian regions that host most rice fields today—were already considerably developed in their cultivation of this grain by the end of the 15th century.
 By that time, several traders were already specialised in exporting rice to Switzerland.3 However, until the 1850s, the only variety grown in Italy was known as “Nostrale.”
 The modern cultivation of rice, with all of its different varieties, is owed to a Jesuit Priest named Calleri—a missionary who travelled to the Philippines and, upon returning to Italy in 1839, illegally brought back 43 different varieties of rice seeds.
 This event, together with agrarian policies that led to the establishment of an efficient and extensive irrigation system, marked the beginning of modern Italian rice production.4

 Breaking traditions with new technologies